 App Volumes Architecture

-This chapter is one of a series that make up the , a framework that provides guidance on the architecture, design considerations, and deployment of Workspace ONE and Horizon solutions.
+This chapter is one of a series that make up the VMware Workspace ONE and VMware Horizon Reference Architecture, a framework that provides guidance on the architecture, design considerations, and deployment of Workspace ONE and Horizon solutions.
 This chapter provides information about architecting VMware App Volumes.
-A companion chapter, , covers common configuration tasks.
+A companion chapter, App Volumes Configuration, covers common configuration tasks.

-The VMware App Volumes™ just-in-time application model separates IT-managed applications and application suites into administrator-defined application containers.
-App Volumes also introduces an entirely different container used for persisting user changes between sessions.
+The VMware App Volumes™ real-time application delivery model separates IT-managed applications and application suites into administrator-defined application containers.
+App Volumes allows for the separation of applications from the OS image, simplifying application management with real-time application delivery, and one-to-many provisioning.

 App Volumes serves two functions.
 The first is delivery of software programs that are not in the golden image VM image for VDI and RDSH.
 App Volumes groups one or more programs into packages, based on the requirements of each use case.
 A package is a virtual disk containing one or more programs that are captured together.